MLDomeResearch/BrunelleschiDome_MLtechniques/README.md

 - $ python main.py --dimred isomap -> Perform Isomap dimensionality reduction on the compact dataset with plot
 - $ python main.py --dimred tsne -> Perform tsne dimensionality reduction on the compact dataset with plot

-- $ python main.py --forecast 1 -> forecasting task on the web mnumber 1 - the models are trained on the whole dataset but the inference is on the compact dataset attached
+- $ python main.py --forecast 1 -> forecasting task on the web number 1 - the models are trained on the whole dataset but the inference is on the compact dataset attached
-- $ python main.py --forecast 2 -> forecasting task on the web mnumber 2 - the models are trained on the whole dataset but the inference is on the compact dataset attached
+- $ python main.py --forecast 2 -> forecasting task on the web number 2 - the models are trained on the whole dataset but the inference is on the compact dataset attached
 ...